percioreinert/PUCRS.ES/README.md

 # PUCRS.ES

-Repository for the Fundamentals of Programming classes in my University, PUCRS.
+Repository for the Programming Fundamentals classes in my University, PUCRS.